 It is also very important to remember that the fact of using music can mean economic fines or even being sued if not done properly, so if you want to earn money but do it correctly and legally, it is best to use music with their respective licenses.

-Seeing the great number of options and the reasonable price of Soundtrack Your Brand, you no longer have an excuse not to use the music with their respective licenses.
+Seeing the great number of options and the reasonable price of Cloud Cover Music (for the US and Canada only) or Soundtrack Your Brand (for the rest of the world), you no longer have an excuse not to use the music with their respective licenses.